 Are Braids Bad for Your Hair?
 Here’s the Truth:

 Braids can be part of a healthy hair care routine.
-However, tight or heavy braids worn over long periods of time can lead to hair loss.
+However, tight or heavy braids worn over long periods can lead to hair loss.

-After all, protective hairstyles like box braids and cornrows are supposed to protect afro-textured hair from environmental stressors.
+After all, protective hairstyles like box braids and cornrows protect afro-textured hair from environmental stressors.

-But, wearing tight, heavy braids eventually leads to traction alopecia.
-This is hair loss caused by excessive stress or constant pulling on the hair.
+However, wearing tight, heavy braids eventually leads to traction alopecia, which is hair loss caused by excessive stress or constant pulling on the hair.
 Repeated tension leads to the hair follicles ripping directly from the scalp.

 If you catch it early enough and change up your hairstyle, your hair may grow back.
 But, over time, traction alopecia can lead to scalp damage and permanent hair loss.